jColeChanged/jColeChanged.github.io/_posts/2013-06-21-Summer-of-Collective-Intelligence.md

 then cap each week off with a Google Hangout session in which we shared what we learned.

-I decided not just share this with the study group, but with anyone who wanted to read about my learning on my blog.
-I figured that it will both help me learn the material and also allow me to better see my progress.
+I decided not just to share this with the study group, but with anyone who wanted to read about my learning on my blog.
+I figured that it would both help me learn the material and also allow me to better see my progress.

 # A Recommendation System